mhasanjb/blog.mhasan.ir/_blogs/2020-05-06-angular-multiple-template-simple.md

 ```

 # More explanation
-Imagine letting your users to choise a layout, so they will choice a comftable layout for them self.
+Imagine letting your users to choise a layout, so they will choice a comfortable layout for themself.
 of course you have to create more layouts , but after all it's so good for your users.
 ( it's like gmail template choesing - modern, simple, etc.  )